Taylor Dispersion in Sedimentation of an Axisymmetric Brownian Particle with Centre Offset: Sedimentation and Dispersion

 The long-time behavior is given by Eq.~\eqref{DRz}, which then yields

 where Eq.~\eqref{nnss} for $\langle\bm{n}\bm{n}\rangle_\mathrm{ss}$ has been used.
 The sedimentation velocity depends linearly on the sedimentation Péclet number $\beta$.
-When $\alpha$ is large, the sedimentation velocity approaches to $\lim_{\alpha\to\infty}\tilde{v}_z = \beta(1+\chi)$, which corresponds to the sedimentation velocity of a rigid particle in a perfectly gravity-aligned configuration.
-The dimensional sedimentation velocity is given by $v_z = \tilde{v}_z L/\tau_{\mathrm{r}}$, which reads
+When $\alpha$ is large, the sedimentation velocity approaches to $\lim_{\alpha\to\infty}\tilde{u}_z = \beta(1+\chi)$, which corresponds to the sedimentation velocity of a rigid particle in a perfectly gravity-aligned configuration.
+The dimensional sedimentation velocity is given by $u_z = \tilde{u}_z L/\tau_{\mathrm{r}}$, which reads

-The second equality \eqref{vz_asym} holds when $\alpha$ is relatively small, indicating that the change of the sedimentation velocity is proportional to $\alpha^2$ for small center offset.
+The second equality \eqref{vz_asym} holds when $\alpha$ is relatively small, indicating that the sedimentation velocity is increasing in $\alpha^2$ for small gravitational torque.

-The sedimentation velocity $v_z$ depends on various parameters: particle shape, mass, and offset $\alpha$.
-As an example, the sedimentation velocity of spheroids of constant volume are shown in \cref{fig:Vz} for various aspect ratio $r$ and the reorientation Péclet number $\alpha$.
-If the spheroid density is uniform, the center offset vanishes ($\alpha=0$).
-For such particle, it is known that spherical particles exhibit the maximum sedimentation velocity compared to prolate and oblate (see \cref{fig:Vz}(a)). \Cref{fig:Vz}(b) shows that with the increase of the offset $\alpha$, the sedimentation velocity increases for prolate but decreases for oblate.
-This difference comes from that the friction constant $\zeta_\mathrm{t}^\parallel$ is smaller than $\zeta_\mathrm{t}^\perp$ for prolate but is larger than that for oblate.
+The sedimentation velocity $u_z$ depends on various parameters: particle shape, mass, and gravitational torque $\alpha$.
+As an example, the sedimentation velocities of spheroids (defined by Eq.~\eqref{spheroids}) of constant volume are shown in \cref{fig:Vz} for various aspect ratios $r$ and the gravitational torques $\alpha$.
+If the centrosymmetric spheroid density is uniform, the centre offset vanishes (thus gravitational torque $\alpha=0$).
+For such particles, it is known that spherical particles exhibit the maximum sedimentation velocity compared with prolate and oblate particles (see the black line in \cref{fig:Vz}\,(a)).
+This is because the average friction constant $[2(\zeta_\mathrm{t}^\perp)^{-1}+(\zeta_\mathrm{t}^\parallel)^{-1}]^{-1}$ of the spheroids is the smallest for a sphere.
+However, there is a very narrow band ($1<r\lesssim 4$) where the sedimentation velocity of a prolate spheroid exceeds that of a sphere for non-vanishing $\alpha$.
+The reason is that a non-vanishing $\alpha$ leads to an orientational preference along the gravity direction.
+Since the friction constant $\zeta_\mathrm{t}^\parallel$ is smaller than $\zeta_\mathrm{t}^\perp$ for a prolate spheroid, the sedimentation velocity could be larger than that of a sphere before the average friction constant effect becomes dominant. \Cref{fig:Vz}\,(b) shows that with the increase of the gravitational torque $\alpha$, the sedimentation velocity increases for prolate but decreases for oblate, which agrees with the early results of \cite{BRENNER1972228}.
+This difference comes from the friction constant $\zeta_\mathrm{t}^\parallel$ being smaller than $\zeta_\mathrm{t}^\perp$ for prolate but being larger than that for oblate.